Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

+- The Mariners pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.

-- The Mariners have the first-ranked team ERA among all league pitching staffs (3.72).
+- The Mariners have the top team ERA across all MLB pitching staffs (3.70).

-- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Mariners allow the fourth-fewest home runs in baseball (138 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.